GoogleContainerTools/kpt-functions-sdk/docs/run.md

 ```

 In order do something useful with a function, we need to compose a [Pipeline][concept-pipeline] with a
-Source and a Sink function.
+source and a sink function.

 This guide covers two approaches to running a pipeline of functions: